-Be sure to portion your food verses eating it out of its original bag or container.
+Be sure to portion your food versus eating it out of its original bag or container.
 This also helps with the possibility of overeating.
 When eating straight from the bag, we tend to eat until the bag is empty; so be sure to portion out your food.

 - Limit High-Calorie Beverages

-Be aware of high-calorie beverages such as soft drinks, juice, energy drinks, specially coffee drinks, alcohol, etc… These beverages usually contain empty calories making it very easy to over-consume.
+Be aware of high-calorie beverages such as soft drinks, juice, energy drinks, especially coffee drinks, alcohol, etc… These beverages usually contain empty calories making it very easy to over-consume.
 Enjoy these beverages in moderation or replace them with plenty of water.

 - Plan Ahead.

 Meal planning is a great way to stay on track and prevent temptation throughout the day.
 Plan your meals and snacks ahead of time to help avoid making unhealthy food choices.

 Read Next – What Sharon Chamberlin Learned At Gym?